 Fig. 2.
 The house now known as Cedar Lane Farm near Madison was built for Henry A. Hilsabeck (1772-1845) in the 1830s.
 Meticulously restored, it is the residence of Jane Campbell Symmes.

-century portrait above the mantel in the parlor of Cedar Lane Farm depicts Dr. Robert Battey (1828-1895), the great-grandfather of the owner’s late husband, John Symmes (1923-1973).
+Fig. 3.
+The mid-nineteenth-century portrait above the mantel in the parlor of Cedar Lane Farm depicts Dr. Robert Battey (1828-1895), the great-grandfather of the owner’s late husband, John Symmes (1923-1973).
 The Hepplewhite style mahogany chair on the left is from Charleston, c.
 1800, while the pine tea table near the fireplace was probably made in Madison c.
 1850.

 Fig. 4.
 The handsome walnut sideboard in the dining room of Cedar Lane Farm is southern, c.
 1800.
 The portrait above it is of William Gowan McWilliams, a great-great-grandfather of the current owner.
 The dining table was made in North Carolina, c.
 1850.